Nostalgic 80’s & 90’s movie filming locations

 - Claim to fame: Made Arnold Schwarzenegger a household name.

 The famous scene when The Terminator arrives in Los Angeles took place at the Griffith Observatory.
 The Griffith is one of L.A.’s best tourist attractions.
 Featuring magnificent views of the Hollywood sign, wonderful on-site trails, and breathtaking night vistas of the city, it is a must visit for any first timer.

 The futuristic look of the Griffith has led to its appearance in more than one science fiction flick.
 Scenes from Transformers and The Man From Planet X also used the observatory as a background.

 Notable movies which filmed at the Griffith

-- Yes Man (2008) – Great Jim Carrey movie about a man who attends a self help seminar, and sets out on a quest to yes to EVERYTHING for an entire year!
-Watch for the Griffith in the scene where Allison (Zooey Deschanel) is leading her running tour).
+- Yes Man (2008) – Great Jim Carrey movie about a man who attends a self help seminar, and sets out on a quest to say yes to EVERYTHING for an entire year!
+Watch for the Griffith in the scene where Allison (Zooey Deschanel) is leading her running tour.

 - Rebel without a Cause (1955) – Classic teen drama, featuring James Dean in one of his last roles.
 Several scenes were filmed at the Griffith.

 - Back to the Future 2 (1989) – The tunnel scene where Marty gets chased by Biff was filmed at the Griffith tunnel.
-Also was the entrance to Toontown in Who Framed Roger Rabbit?
+Also, it served as the entrance to Toontown in Who Framed Roger Rabbit?